AnshumanFauzdar/Panic-Alarm/README.md

 # Preface

-For security reasons and panic communication in residence society during any emergency using simple IOT including ESP8266 and softwares like blink, IFTTT and Adafruit IO
+For security reasons and panic communication in residence society during any emergency using simple IOT including ESP8266 and softwares like blynk, IFTTT and Adafruit IO

 **PS- UNDER DEVELOPMENT**